 As an undergraduate student, if you have completed 64 or more credits at CSP and have a GPA in the following ranges, you would be eligible for Latin Honors:

 If you have completed 63 or fewer credits at CSP and have a GPA in the following ranges, you would be eligible for the following honors:

 3.75 - 3.89 with Distinction

 3.9 - 4.0 with High Distinction

 Honors listed in the commencement program will be estimated if your degree is not complete by mid-spring semester.
 Regardless of what honors are listed in the program, your final GPA and credits completed will determine your final honors designation.
 This is what will be printed on your transcript and diploma.
 If your estimated honors have changed by the time your degree is awarded and you would like to exchange your medallion or pin for the correct one, please contact the Registrar's Office at 651-641-8233.

 What is the graduation date that will appear on my diploma?

 Dates on your diploma will indicate which term you completed your requirements.
+It may not be the same date as your commencement ceremony.
 There is a date for Spring, Summer, and Fall terms.
-If you complete during Spring term, your diploma will show a May date.
-It will not be the same date as the ceremony as there are several ceremonies.
-Summer completers have an August date, Fall completers have a December date.
+If you complete during the Spring 2015 term, your diploma will have May 7, 2015.
+Summer completers have August 21, 2015, Fall completers have December 17, 2015.